not-heavychevy/object_detection/README.md

 # Ruby-object-detection

-Web application, on ruby on rails and tensorflow, that recognizes pictures
+Web application, on ruby on rails and tensorflow for image classification